Europe stocks stumble, dollar lifted by U.S rate view

 RESURGENT DOLLAR

-In foreign exchange markets, the dollar index, which measures the greenback against a basket of other major currencies, rose 0.3 percent to a one-month high of 96.475.
+In foreign exchange markets, the dollar index .DXY, which measures the greenback against a basket of other major currencies, rose 0.3 percent to a one-month high of 96.475.

-Against the yen, the dollar traded near a two-month high of 121.78, jumping from a low of 120.64 after Yellen's comments and as stronger-than-expected underlying U.S. inflation supported the Fed's case for an interest rate hike later this year.
+Against the yen, the dollar traded near a two-month high of 121.78 JPY=, jumping from a low of 120.64 after Yellen's comments and as stronger-than-expected underlying U.S. inflation supported the Fed's case for an interest rate hike later this year.

 Data on Friday showed the U.S. Labor Department's gauge on core consumer goods prices rose by 0.3 percent last month, bringing the year-on-year rise to 1.8 percent, the highest since October.